Terrace Ave. Public Parking Lot

 Madison Wisconsin Swimming Spots is an informal or unofficial swimming location.
 Swimming is commonly practiced here, but always follow posted signage and respect any seasonal closures.
 Activities reported include: Swimming.

-Madison Wisconsin Swimming Spots is a lakes/ponds on Varies - see below located in WI, near MADISON.
+Madison Wisconsin Swimming Spots is a lakes/ponds on Varies - See Below located in Wisconsin, near Madison.
 Find swimming spots near Madison, WI.
 Guide to Salmo Pond, Beckman Lake, and Lake Ripley with directions, fees, and safety tips for a great day out.

 There are many county campgrounds and state park campgrounds around Madison.